Chart Color Schemes

 Kyogle is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

-In Kyogle, as per the latest Census evaluation, 95.2% of dwellings were houses while 4.8% comprised semi-detached homes, apartments, and other types.
-This contrasts with Non-Metro NSW's figures of 86.8% houses and 13.2% other dwellings.
-Home ownership in Kyogle stood at 51.9%, with mortgaged properties at 27.1% and rented ones at 21.0%.
+The dwelling structure in Kyogle, as per the latest Census, was 95.2% houses and 4.8% other dwellings.
+In comparison, Non-Metro NSW had 86.8% houses and 13.2% other dwellings.
+Home ownership in Kyogle stood at 51.9%, with mortgaged dwellings at 27.1% and rented ones at 21.0%.
 The median monthly mortgage repayment was $1,300, lower than Non-Metro NSW's average of $1,452.
-The median weekly rent in Kyogle was $270, compared to $300 in Non-Metro NSW.
-Nationally, Kyogle's mortgage repayments were significantly lower at $1,300 versus Australia's average of $1,863, and rents were substantially below the national figure of $375.
+The median weekly rent in Kyogle was $270, compared to Non-Metro NSW's $300.
+Nationally, Kyogle's mortgage repayments were significantly lower at $1,300 versus the Australian average of $1,863, and rents were substantially below the national figure of $375.

 Frequently Asked Questions - Housing